rpp0/lora-phy-fingerprinting/README.txt

 See: ./runExperiments.sh

 E) Additional notes
-- The Results_1 folder contains results not mentioned in tables or figures.
+- The Results_1 and Results_2 folders contain results not mentioned in tables or figures.

 - Each run of tf_train.py will parse the raw samples in the MongoDB and perform normalization, fft, etc. for each symbol.
 Therefore, running the experiments could take a while.
 To reduce the time taken, all samples were pre-randomized in the database and the models are pre-trained.